Same Station Exits

 Now the system assumes that you have made two incomplete journeys and charges you accordingly.
 Neither journey counts towards the daily cap.

 These charges are levied to discourage fare evasion.
 If there is a genuine reason for making a same station exit then you will probably be eligible for a refund of the extra charges.
-If the station has full Oyster facilities (i.e. most Underground stations when the ticket office is open) then you may be able to get the credit immediately, otherwise call the helpdesk for assistance.
+If the station has full Oyster facilities (i.e. most Underground stations) then you may be able to get the credit immediately, otherwise call the helpdesk for assistance.

 There are a number of stations where it isn’t always obvious whether you should touch out or not using platform validators.
 Usually these validators were intended to start or end Oyster journeys without leaving the station because the overall journey continued using paper tickets on National Rail.
 In order to avoid problems at the station gatelines and/or the deduction of maximum fares due to unresolved journeys, the validators at these stations are set to continuation exit.
 Note that this does not apply to readers attached to a gateline.